Skip to content

 Methods

-Shadow objects implement methods that have the same signature as the Android class.
+Shadow objects implement methods that have the same signature as the corresponding Android class.
 Robolectric will invoke the method on a Shadow object when a method with the same signature on the Android object is invoked.

 Suppose an application defined the following line of code:

-Under test the ShadowImageView#setImageResource(int resId) method on the Shadow instance would be invoked.
+Under test, the ShadowImageView#setImageResource(int resId) method on the Shadow instance would be invoked.

 Shadow methods must be marked with the @Implementation annotation.
 Robolectric includes a lint test to help ensure this is done correctly.